9 Places to Experience Fall in Dubuque

 Eagle Point Park

 This 164 acre park overlooks the Mississippi River into Wisconsin and Illinois and is a perfect stop for leaf watching.
-Viewfinders are available to get an even closer look with a color-blind adapted, ADA viewfinder newly installed in 2020.
+Viewfinders are available to get an even closer look with a color-blind adapted, ADA viewfinder installed in 2020.
 Entry into the park is $1 per car and $5 per bus.
 Bikes and pedestrians are free.

 Julien Dubuque Monument at the Mines of Spain